-Nuclear for Net Zero is a grassroots environmental organisation launched in the summer of 2020 by authors and climate activists Zion Lights and Mark Lynas, and Extinction Rebellion strategist Joel Scott-Halkes.
-Our small but growing group has staged protests in the streets of Ipswich, on the beach beside Sizewell’s existing nuclear power station, and in central London, calling on the government to build new nuclear power stations at Sizewell and elsewhere in the UK.
+Nuclear for Net Zero was set up in the summer of 2020 by a group of climate activists and supporters as a grassroots environmental organisation campaigning for nuclear energy.
+The group staged protests in the streets of Ipswich, on the beach beside Sizewell’s existing nuclear power station, and in central London, calling on the government to build new nuclear power stations at Sizewell and elsewhere in the UK.

-We are concerned about climate change and other environmental challenges facing humanity and other species on this beautiful planet we call home.
-We know we are not the experts: we respect the work done by the hundreds of thousands of scientists around the world in understanding the challenges we face and the means we have to tackle them, and we advocate for citizens and governments alike to listen to and be lead by the science, and to act urgently and effectively to safeguard the well-being of ourselves, our children and our fellow world citizens.
+Because climate change and other environmental issues are huge challenges facing humanity and other species on this beautiful planet we call home.
+We - the author of this site and allies - know we are not the experts: we respect the work done by the hundreds of thousands of scientists around the world in understanding the challenges we face and the means we have to tackle them, and we advocate for citizens and governments alike to listen to and be lead by the science, and to act urgently and effectively to safeguard the well-being of ourselves, our children and our fellow world citizens.

 In particular we recognise the gross inequalities between citizens of the world, and the injustice that the richest quarter of the world's population are mostly responsible for the climate emergency whilst the world's poorest people suffer most from its effects.
 We challenge those who propose climate change "solutions" which would keep the world's poorest from achieving a standard of living comparable with the world's better-off.